sedc-codecademy/mkwd11-js-06-nodejsadv/G10/HOMEWORK.md

 Each property type has to be set as previously mentioned in task 1 & 2 (ex. name: string, age: number, etc.)

 1. Zookeeper
-- name - is required, can't be less than 5 carachters
+- name - is required, can't be less than 5 characters
 - age - is required, has to be between 18 - 110 years, including these two numbers
 - location - is required
 - isActive - is not required, has default value of false

 2. Animal
-- name - is required, can't be less than 2 carachters
+- name - is required, can't be less than 2 characters
 - age - is required, negative numbers are not allowed
 - location - is required
 - gender - is required, has to be either 'M' or 'F'